 - Done in Kingdom of Loathing, of all things.
 In text form, obviously.

 Stella does a series of handsprings toward you, ending with her sitting on your shoulders with her thighs clamped around your neck.
 That's pretty hot, but then she starts stabbing you in the eyeballs, which is less appealing.
 Eek!
 Oof!
 Argh!

-Doctor What from AH Dot Com The Series was dead for several minutes when a girl he was with accidentally squeezed his neck with her thighs as he practised oral sex on her.
+- Doctor What from AH.com: The Series was dead for several minutes when a girl he was with accidentally squeezed his neck with her thighs as he practised oral sex on her.
 The squeezing cut off the blood flow to his brain.
 Based On A Real Story, even.

-Truth in Television: Most martial arts that include ground grappling as part of their curriculum have submissions that look like this, such as the Gogoplata and the Triangle Choke, for fairly good reason: a person's legs are much, much stronger than their arms.
-In fact, for someone with no training in grappling, just wrapping your legs around the other person is effective in restraining them and giving you a more advantageous position.
-This is especially advantageous for women, since they have much stronger lower bodies than upper bodies.
+- Truth in Television: Most martial arts that include ground grappling as part of their curriculum have submissions that look like this, such as the gogoplata and the triangle choke, for fairly good reason: a person's legs are much, much stronger than their arms.
+In fact, for someone with no training in grappling, just wrapping your legs around the other person, if their arms are down their sides, is effective in restraining them and giving you a more advantageous position.

 - Judo has a banned move called do-jime, which is a bodyscissors applied across the ribcage.
 It is banned because it works with brute strength, which is conceptually not the point of judo, and because it can easily lead to injury.
 The sankaku-jime or triangle choke is quite tournament legal - but very dangerous in the case of negligent referees (fully SFW)note